RNIB-MediaAndCulture/Gaming_Devkit/Full-report.md

 **Related Patterns:** [Text to speech](#text-to-speech), [Coded audio](#coded-audio)

-**Barrier 2:** Complex graphs and charts are difficult to interpret for players with sight loss or cognitive difficulties.
+**Barrier 2:** Complex graphs and charts are difficult to perceive for people with sight loss and difficult to interpret for players with sight loss or cognitive difficulties.

 **Consider:**
 - Providing text-based data tables as alternatives to graphs.